 ‘The Essential Meat Processing Skills Project has achieved several positive outcomes that align with current industry standards and expectations while also addressing the need for cost savings and reducing duplication.’
 Douglas Jobson, CEO, Macro Group Australia

 All feedback has been recorded and responded to in the Skills Insight database.
-Below you can view a summary of feedback from the ‘Broad Consultation’ stage and how it has been considered and addressed.
-A summary of feedback and responses for the ‘Consensus Gathering’ stage will be available soon.
+Below you can view a summary of feedback from the ‘Broad Consultation’ stages and the ‘Consensus Gathering’ stage.
+You can also view a summary of changes made to the qualifications, skill sets and units of competency.

 Documents